18F/health-tracking-course/collections/_admin/howto/careandfeeding.md

 This section tells you how the site is structured, just in case you need to find something for an edit.

-## _data
+## /_data/

-In the `_data` folder are three critical YAML files, which operate like data storage units.
+In the `/_data/` folder are three critical YAML files, which operate like data storage units.

 * `navigation.yaml` builds the drop-down menus at the top of every page.
 Editing this file will let you add or remove menu links.
 * `resources.yaml` is a list of all the resources used throughout the courses.
 There is an include that we then use to pull data out of this file.
 Think of this as a "link database."
 * `rubric.yaml` builds the Health Rubric.
 It is used everywhere rubric dimensions are rendered.
     * Pay attention to the `id:` row -- this reappears when referencing the lessons in the course overview pages.

-## collections
+## /collections/

-There are three Jekyll collections in this site, which are all housed in the `collections` folder.
+There are three Jekyll collections in this site that are housed in the `/collections/` folder.
+Most of what you'll need to edit content on the site is housed here.

-### _courses
+### /collections/_courses/

-The `_courses` folder has one subfolder for each course on the site (one - five).
+The `/_courses/` folder has one subfolder for each course on the site (one - five).
 In each subfolder, you'll find an `overview.md` file which is the course overview page.
 This pages consist of a short description and a link to the lesson pages.
 This file is what you would edit to change what's on the course overview pages.

-#### Editing a course page
+#### Editing a course page (overview.md)

+Header:

-To change the title or the lessons that appear on the page, you'll have to edit the header in the `overview.md` for that course.
+To change the title or the lessons that appear on the page, you'll have to edit the *header* in the `overview.md` for that course.

 For example, if I wanted to edit which lessons appear in course 2, I would navigate to `/collection/_courses/two/overview.md` and find this in the header of the file:
 ~~~